PietroFilippo/torrent-finder-cli/README.md

 ## Features

 - **Multi-Category Search:** Torrents across different providers (Movies & Series, Games, Software, Anime, Manga), each with its own tailored search backends.
 The Movies & Series provider handles both films and TV shows — the episode-aware streaming flow kicks in automatically when a torrent contains multiple video files. **Software** is a group on the provider screen: pick it and choose a source — **Desktop** (Windows/macOS/Linux programs via The Pirate Bay's Applications categories plus SolidTorrents), **Mobile** (Android apps — APK/MOD/OBB; Android-only and says so when you search), or **RuTracker** (logs into [rutracker.org](https://rutracker.org) and searches it directly — great for software, audio, and rare content; needs an account set under the credentials menu, and stays dormant until one is configured).
-On the CLI these stay individually addressable: `-t software`, `-t mobile`, `-t rutracker`.
+On the CLI these stay individually addressable: `-t software`, `-t mobile`, `-t rutracker`. **Games** is likewise a group: pick it and choose **General** (PC, consoles, ROMs & repacks from public trackers — The Pirate Bay's game categories plus SolidTorrents) or **Online-Fix** (scrapes [online-fix.me](https://online-fix.me) for co-op/online game cracks).
+On the CLI they're `-t game` and `-t online-fix`.
+Online-Fix needs **no account** — both search and download are anonymous (the file host is referer-gated, not login-gated); picking a result downloads the `.torrent` into your download folder and opens it in your system torrent client, showing the archive password (`online-fix.me`) to unpack the game with.
 - **Multi-Engine Fan-Out:** Each provider queries several sources in parallel (e.g. Apibay + SolidTorrents + YTS + Nyaa live-action for Movies & Series, Nyaa for Anime, Nyaa Literature + Apibay Comics for Manga) and merges results, deduplicating by info hash and sorting by seeders.
 - **Arrow-Key Driven UI:** Fully interactive, flicker-free terminal interface.
   - Utilizes an alternate screen buffer so your scrollback history remains flawlessly clean.